SWEN90009-2022/swen90009-2022-resources/checklists/Sprint-5.md

 - [ ] A document was also generated with SAMPLE DATA industry partner will need to simulate tasks and scenarios in the final digital prototype.

-## Executable Architecture
-Make sure that:

-- [ ] Team created an executable architecture for the project, which will help students in SM2 to carry on with the development of this project.

 ## Self-reflection

 Self-reflection is one document for the whole team (with one subsection for each student and a final one for the whole team explaining how they addressed received feedback in the project).